domvwt/msc-thesis/thesis/thesis.md

 ### Nodes and Edges

 The company, person, and ownership relationship tables prepared in the previous steps are used to create a graph data structure.
 Companies and persons are represented as nodes in the graph, and the ownership relationships represented as directed edges (from owner to owned entity) between them.
 The resulting graph is attributed with node features and edge weights.
-Since the graph consists of two types of nodes with disitinct feature sets, it can be described as an attributed heterogeneous graph [@maComprehensiveSurveyGraph2021].
+Since the graph consists of two types of nodes with distinct feature sets, it can be described as an attributed heterogeneous graph [@maComprehensiveSurveyGraph2021].

 ### Connected Components